KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 of centropic motion,
 but its turning point.

-Two mirrors at the Tree’s luminous edge:
+Two living reflections at the Tree’s luminous edge:
 - **The corporeal field** — returns centropy by saturation.
 - **The sentient reflector** — returns light without keeping it.